 For the 3rd Layer:

-To create the spaghetti layer, quickly melt butter in the microwave.
-Don’t overdue it.
-Heat it just enough to melt and then stir in the grated Parmesan.
+- Stir in the grated Parmesan cheese.
 (Remember, grate your own for maximum flavor and ease of melting!)
 Stirring the cheese into the butter will help to cool it quickly.
 Stir for awhile longer if it still feels to hot.
 Your going to beat the eggs into it next and you want them to mix in, not cook.

-Grease a *9×13 pan.
-Use 1/2 of the spaghetti to create the first layer in the bottom of the pan.
+- Place half of the cooked spaghetti noodles in the bottom of the baking dish to create the first layer.
 Next, spread 1/2 of the tomato/meat sauce over the spaghetti.
 The third layer is 1/2 of the grated cheese.

-Now, repeat all three layers.
+- Now, repeat all three layers.
 Your Baked Spaghetti is ready for the oven!
-Cover it lightly with foil.
-I usually just lay it over the top of the pan.
-The foil keeps the cheese from getting to brown, but I don’t want the melted cheese to stick to it, as the dish bakes.
+Cover and seal the baking dish with foil.
+Spray the underside of the foil with pan spray.
+It really does help keep the foil from sticking to the cheese.

-Bake in a 350° oven for 30 minutes.
-Remove the foil and bake 10 more minutes to melt the cheese.
+- Bake in a 350° oven for 30 minutes.
+Remove the foil and bake 10 more minutes to finish melting the cheese.
 When the cheese is melted and the casserole is bubbling and brown around the edges, it’s done.